 - Nurture the tech and STEM talent pipeline critical to growth

 - Provide access to financing sources and additional resources

 - Advocate and support public policy which strengthens our ecosystem

-Founded in 1996, and now celebrating its 20th Anniversary, the Council is a private, nonprofit membership organization, which supports the tech, innovation, and entrepreneurial ecosystems across the state and region.
+Founded in 1996, the Council is a private, nonprofit membership organization, which supports the tech, innovation, and entrepreneurial ecosystems across the state and region.
 It is among the largest and most respected trade organizations of its kind nationwide.

 The Tech Council boasts some of the most dynamic conferences in the region including the Innovation Forecast and Venture Conference which attract hundreds of entrepreneurs, innovators and investors with great ideas and capital to invest.
 These events are fabulous connectors and grow every year with new faces, innovations and technology.
 The CIO Conference focuses on current issues, challenges, opportunities and strategies for IT leaders.
 The Global Commercialization Conference and Incubator Showcase emphasize collaboration in the tech transfer area between industry and academia.
 The Leadership Summit assembles the region’s best and brightest high-tech and life science executives for insightful discussions, engaging speakers and practical advice for managing growing enterprises.